department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/overall-content-IA/2023-10-MHV-secondary-navigation-research/2023-10-MHV-on-VA.gov-secondary-navigation-research-plan.md

 ## Background

-As we move My HealtheVet (MHV) to VA.gov, we discover that there are problems with the current VA.gov secondary navigation system.
-It is not only inaccessible and unintuitive but also doesn't support complex navigations within all the tools of the MHV on VA.gov.
-This study aims to give us more context to those problems from Veterans' perspectives and understand what aspects of primary and secondary navigations are confusing to Veterans by looking at how they use tools within MHV on VA.gov when completing health management tasks.
+As we move My HealtheVet (MHV) to VA.gov, we want to know if the current VA.gov secondary navigation and breadcrumbs work on MHV on VA.gov and how we could improve navigational strategies if they don't work.
+This study aims to give us more context as to how Veterans would use the current secondary navigation and breadcrumbs within the MHV on VA.gov when completing health management tasks.

 ### OCTO Objectives
 This research supports the following OCTO objectives: